-The City of Prince George is seeking exceptionally trained, highly motivated individuals to join its team of professional firefighters.
-The City's fire department serves a population of 75,000 citizens and responds to an average of 5,000 calls each year.
-Prince George Fire and Rescue Services is seeking to establish an eligibility list to fill a number of vacancies anticipated to occur over the next two years with a potential start date for the first group of recruits in the fall of 2019.
+The City of Prince George's fire department serves a population of 75,000 citizens and responds to an average of 5,000 calls each year.
+During open recruitment, Prince George Fire and Rescue Services accepts applications from exceptionally trained, highly motivated individuals to join its team and to establish an eligibility list to fill future vacancies.

 All applicants must meet a minimum set of qualifications for consideration, which include certifications and fitness requirements.
 Candidates who satisfy the following criteria are encouraged to submit an application.

 - Secondary School graduate.